 - High doses taken acutely, due to their poor intestinal uptake rate, may cause cramping and diarrhea; for this reason, berberine should be taken in multiple doses throughout the day (Examine)

 - Supplements range from 500mg to 1200mg per pill (Amazon)

 - Human and animal research demonstrates that 1500mg, taken in three doses of 500mg each, is equally effective as taking 1500mg of metformin or 4mg glibenclamide, two pharmaceuticals for treating type II diabetes.
 (Examine)

 - It can also cause abdominal discomfort (nausea, distension) if taken on an empty stomach.
 (SelfHacked)

-- The bioavailability of berberine is low.
+- The bioavailability is low.
 (Wikipedia)